c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

     }

 But what we want to do is print it with a slope.
-The solution is similar, but every now and then we have to go down and then left:
+The solution is similar, but every now and then we have to go down and left:

 .. code:: c